-- Show me just one experiment conducted in a lab on Earth that has ever produced dark matter, directly measured the effect of gravity, created a black hole, a working example of stellar fusion, or replicated the effects of dark energy at laboratory scales!
+Show me just one experiment conducted in a lab on Earth that has ever created dark matter, directly measured gravity, manufactured a black hole, or generated controlled stellar fusion!
+Establishment Cosmology™ is silly, fallacious, and wrong!

-    - I want to see just one example of a transitional species between fish and tetrapods before I can accept evolution!
+I want to see any example of a transitional species before I think evolution even remotely plausible!
+Just one!

 There are still gaps in the fossil record between those and what came before and after!
 Where’s the evidence for those??